Feyerabend/vm/cmp3/README.md

 # Virtual Machines

 Simple compiler from parsed text to assembly for the virtual machine.
+This is a restricted version which only does some compilation of artithmetical expressions.

 ## cmp3

 In the file `cmp3.c` you will find a "marriage" between the previous compiler which starts from the outset of an abstract tree representation of a program, to the previous parsing of programs as text.

-This is a restricted version which only does some compilation of artithmetical expressions.

 The scanner `scan.c` and `scan.h` are copied from the PL/0 parser with all tokens recognized.
 (However they are not all used or recognized by the parser in `cmp3.c`.)

+The file `par2.c` is included here to illustrate, but not to compile, how arithmetic expressions are parsed.

 ## run